msolefonte/tww-victory-conditions-overhaul/src/factions/vampire-coast/README.md

 	    Mangrove Coast, Temple of Kara, THe High Sentinel, Monument of the Moon, Swamp Town, Port Reaver, Skaeggi, Ziggurat of Dawn
 	* Destroy factions
-	    * Itza, Cult of Sotek, Sentinels of Xeti, Hexoatl, Tlaxlan, Nakai, The Drowned, Pirates of Sartosa, The Dreadfleet
+	    * Itza, Cult of Sotek, Sentinels of Xeti, Hexoatl, Tlaxlan, Spirits of The Jungle, The Drowned, Pirates of Sartosa, The Dreadfleet
 	* Construct The Awakened Landmark and the Special Deck
 	* Own at least 100 units
 	* Repair Harkons mind